zcagdasgurbuz/FractalMatic/readme.md

 #### Animation

 You can also animate some of these parameters, to be exact, everything below and including the start angle in the configuration menu.
 Animation is basically an oscillation, and you can define amplitude and speed values.
+Animation performance depends on the system performance, and frame rate might drop significantly with large numbers of circles.
+You might want to limit the maximum number of circles for the animation to prevent FractalMatic from freezing.

 <img src="screenshots/ex_anim_menu.jpg" width="350">